I Can See Your Voice (Dutch game show): Interrogation round

 s1: The guest artist and contestant(s) may ask questions to the remaining mystery singers.
 Good singers are required to give truthful responses, while the bad singers must lie.

 Production

-Following the successful broadcasts of The Masked Singer, RTL Nederland formally acquired the rights to produce a local adaptation of I Can See Your Voice in the Netherlands in March 2020, with Warner Bros.
+Following the success of The Masked Singer, RTL Nederland formally acquired the rights to produce a Dutch adaptation of I Can See Your Voice in March 2020, with Warner Bros.
 International Television Production assigning on production duties.

 Broadcast history

 I Can See Your Voice had originally scheduled to debut on 8 May 2020, which was postponed until it began airing on 29 October 2020, with filming taking place at Mediahaven in Amsterdam.
 At that time during the COVID-19 pandemic, the show has been produced since then until the second season, with health and safety protocols implemented.

 One day after first season finale, RTL 4 has already renewed for a second season, with production moving to Studio's Aalsmeer; it premiered on 22 April 2021, until the conclusion with Silver Metz playing in a kids special on 10 June 2021.

 The third season premiere originally scheduled for 17 February 2022, began airing earlier on 21 January 2022, as a sudden replacement to the prematurely ended 12th season of The Voice of Holland due to a sexual misconduct controversy.
 It was then followed by a fourth season, which premiered on 31 August 2022, and concluded with Francis van Broekhuizen playing in a holiday special on 22 December 2022.

 In May 2023, RTL 4 renewed the series for a fifth season, with production returning to Mediahaven; originally scheduled to premiere on 31 August 2023, it was pushed back later to 19 October 2023.